MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 [Characters that are illegal in file names](/windows/win32/fileio/naming-a-file#file-and-directory-names) are replaced by an underscore `_`.

-You can choose to retain the original _last modified_ date on the resized image.
+You can choose to retain the original _last modified_ date on the resized image or reset it at time of the resizing action.